pranjalkoshti/react-canvas-drawing/README.md

 ### Usage

-There are two ways - Drawing on React Canvas Component and Drawing on Existing Html Canvas by passing a reference
+There are two ways of using this package
+- Drawing on React Canvas Component
+- Drawing on Existing Html Canvas by passing a reference

 ```
 import React,  { useEffect, useRef, useState } from "react";
-import { Canvas } from 'react-drawing-canvas';
+import { ReactCanvas, Canvas } from 'react-drawing-canvas';

 const App = () =>{
    const canvas = useRef(null);